-Here’s Everything You Need To Know About Carbs
+Carbs – Everything You Need to Know About our Energy Suppliers

-Yes.
 Glucose is the smallest and most frequent form of carbohydrates.
-It’s also often called dextrose, corn sugar or simply sugar.
+It’s also often called dextrose, corn sugar, or simply sugar.
 Our brain and nerve cells depend on the intake of glucose – only with glucose are we able to concentrate.
 Glucose is stored as glycogen in the blood, the liver, and in the muscles.
 Runners take advantage of this effect by “carbo loading” the night before a race.